hexagontruth/hexular/README.md

 ### Prepopulated rules

 Several predefined rules are given in `client/library/rules.js`.
 These are largely provided for convenience and aren't meant to be exhaustive.
-A number of built-in presets, or groups of rules, are defined `client/library/presets.js` and can be selected from the model configuration modal in lieu of individual rules.
+A number of built-in presets, or groups of rules and filters, are defined `client/library/presets.js` and can be selected from the model configuration modal in lieu of individual rules.

 ### Studio configuration and customization